melazazy/Todo/README.md

 This is a TODO list application built with Laravel and Livewire.
 Follow the instructions below to set up and run the application.

+## Technologies Used for the same approach

+- **Livewire**: Utilized for dynamic components and real-time updates on the index page, allowing for a seamless user experience without full page reloads.
+- **Laravel Controllers**: Implemented for managing the dashboard page, handling task CRUD operations and ensuring proper routing and data management.

 ## Table of Contents

 - [Prerequisites](#prerequisites)